PSP French

 Foundation PSP French (Years 7–8)

 Students build core skills across listening, speaking, reading, and writing.
-Topics include identity, family, school, leisure, and daily routine.
-They learn how to express opinions, ask questions, and present ideas, using the present tense, adjective agreement, negatives, reflexive verbs, and time phrases.
+Topics include introducing myself and others, likes and dislikes, where I live, free time and daily routine.
+Students learn how to express opinions, ask questions, and present ideas, using the present and future tenses, adjective agreement, negatives and reflexive verbs.
 Phonics and spelling are embedded throughout to develop accurate pronunciation and confident writing.

 Learning is practical and collaborative: students create dialogues, give short presentations, and respond to a variety of short texts and spoken prompts.
 They explore French culture and traditions and begin to take creative risks with language.
 By the end of Year 8, they can communicate clearly on familiar topics and are ready to engage with more abstract ideas.